Stochastic approximation of symmetric Nash equilibria in queueing games: Introduction

 We introduce a novel simulation scheme that jointly learns the system's statistical characteristics and customer best-response dynamics, such that the process efficiently converges to a Nash equilibrium.
-Our framework allows for customer strategies to depend on state information, thus, the results apply for a wide range of applications.
-Still, the key results and intuition supporting these results are more easily conveyed using the so-called `unobservable' model.
+Our framework allows for customer strategies to depend on state information, thus, it is applicable for a wide range of models.
+Still, the key results and intuition supporting these results are more easily conveyed using the so-called `unobservable' class of models.
 We first discuss our method in the context of unobservable queueing games, and later complement the discussion by suggesting a refinement for observable models as well.
-We further discuss several practical and theoretical aspects of implementation.
+We further discuss several practical and theoretical aspects of implementation, such as rate of convergence.

 Our method relies on the SA algorithm commonly known as the Robbins-Monro algorithm \cite{RM1951}, a fundamental building block underpinning various stochastic optimization techniques, among which is the renowned Stochastic Gradient Descent method.
 However, as opposed to standard optimization problems, we do not seek the root of a gradient.
-In our framework, the equilibrium condition needs to satisfy an indifference principle between randomly-chosen actions.
+In our framework, the equilibrium condition needs to satisfy an indifference principle between randomly chosen actions.
 Under regularity conditions, an equilibrium is found by the SA algorithm in the limit with probability one.
 In other words, a long enough (single) simulation is guaranteed to converge to an equilibrium strategy.
 This idea draws inspiration from our understanding of how equilibrium emerges in real world systems: customers adapt their strategy based on observing past empirical performance of the system, and eventually converge to an equilibrium.